Loxone/lxcommunicator/Readme.md

+# Deprecation Notice ⚠️

+This project is no longer maintained and is not up to date with the latest additions to our API, including security improvements.
+For future projects, please refer to the official [API Documentation](https://www.loxone.com/wp-content/uploads/datasheets/CommunicatingWithMiniserver.pdf) for the latest guidelines and updates.
+This repository will be archived and made read-only by the end of November 2024.

 # LxCommunicator v1.0.1
 This module exposes all necessary modules to establish a secure and encrypted connection to a Loxone Miniserver.
 <br>